 Flat Rock Creek Park, Lenexa

-The Santa Fe Trail forked into two routes as it headed south from Westport, Missouri.
+The Santa Fe Trail forked into two routes south from Westport, Missouri.
 Along the routes were campgrounds for trail travelers — to the northeast of the junction was Sapling Grove and to the southwest was a campground called Flat Rock or Indian Creek.

 Until the 1860s, these two routes out of Westport saw traffic from Santa Fe traders, Oregon, and California-bound emigrants, mountain men, missionaries, gold seekers, and the frontier military.
 Even the frontier stagecoach of the early 1860s rumbled through this trail junction heading southwest.

 George Sibley, an early surveyor, named the Flat Rock Creek campsite for the large rocks that lined the creek bed.
 The campsite was later known as Indian Creek.
-Emigrants could easily cross the creek here because of the low banks and solid limestone bottom.
+Emigrants could easily cross the creek because of the low banks and solid limestone bottom.

 Like Sapling Grove, Flat Rock Creek was a popular rendezvous point where overland travelers would often meet a day or two out from their starting point to organize their caravans, select officers, train their new oxen and mules, and get their bearings.
 Those traveling to Oregon and California drafted resolutions and laws to govern the group on the long, tough journey ahead.
 Flat Rock Creek and Sapling Grove were a short day’s travel from Westport.

-The site today is located at the 10-acre Flat Creek Park, 13120 West 103rd Street in Lenexa, Kansas.
-One large oak tree at the site is estimated to be over 100 years old, indicating it would have been there when the Santa Fe Trail was in use.
+Today, the site is located at the 10-acre Flat Creek Park, 13120 West 103rd Street in Lenexa, Kansas.
+One large oak tree at the site is estimated to be over 100 years old, indicating it would have been there when the Santa Fe Trail was used.

 “Our party, which left Kansas City today, Friday, September 17, 1858, consists of ﬁfty-seven men and one woman.
 Our traps packed in fourteen wagons hauled by oxen, and one of the party has a mule.
 We drive to Indian Creek where we make our ﬁrst camp.”